QR Fusion: Turning Functional QR Codes Into *Functional* Design

 View on App StoreDownload on the App Store | Available for iOS & macOS

-"Why should a QR code look like a crossword puzzle stapled onto your poster?"
+"A QR code doesn't have to look like a crossword puzzle stapled onto your poster."

-Researchers have shown that adding a few stickers can trick self-driving cars into mis-reading speed-limit signs (read more here).
-That got me thinking: What minimal tweaks can I make to a QR code before it breaks?
+Stickers on road signs.
+Researchers showed you can trick self-driving cars into mis-reading speed-limit signs with a few stickers (read more here).
+That got me asking a narrower question: how little can I change a QR matrix before a phone camera gives up?

-In their YouTube collaboration they morph two AI-generated goals to create one jigsaw that assembles into two pictures.
-I wondered: Could I morph a QR matrix and a photo the same way?
+Matt Parker and Steve Mould's dual-image puzzle.
+In their YouTube collaboration they morph two AI-generated goals into one jigsaw that assembles into two pictures.
+I wondered whether I could morph a QR matrix and a photo the same way.

 CIImage, origin rebased to (0,0), size n × n.Run a custom CIColorKernel